 The observation of the standard model (SM) like Higgs boson at the large hadron collider (LHC) is a milestone of the elementary particle physics.
 In absence of any conclusive signal of new physics beyond SM, it is important in the forthcoming decades to pin down the electroweak (EW) symmetry breaking scenario, measure precisely the SM couplings and directly search for new physics at higher energy scales.
 All these could be closely related to the EW gauge sector in the SM.
-Precise determination of the gauge couplings is an essential part of high energy physics in the near future , e.g. to constrain the new physics from heavy states.
+Precise determination of the gauge couplings is an essential part of high energy physics in the near future, e.g. to constrain the new physics from heavy states [1].

 Due to non-Abelian nature of the weak interaction, there exist triple and quartic couplings among the EW gauge bosons in the SM.
 In this work we will focus on the charged triple gauge couplings (TGCs), i.e. those of form $WW\gamma$ and WWZ.
-The TGCs beyond SM can be parameterized in the framework of anomalous triple gauge couplings (aTGCs) [1], or in the language of effective field theory (EFT) [2-6].
-In the sense of the phenomenological point of view, both the two scenarios are effective theories, valid only up to some specific scale, beyond which the unitarity of scattering amplitudes breaks down or the perturbation expansion (e.g. to Dimension six order) does not make sense [7-9].
+The TGCs beyond SM can be parameterized in the framework of anomalous triple gauge couplings (aTGCs) [2], or in the language of effective field theory (EFT) [3-7].
+In the sense of the phenomenological point of view, both the two scenarios are effective theories, valid only up to some specific scale, beyond which the unitarity of scattering amplitudes breaks down or the perturbation expansion (e.g. to dimension six order) does not make sense [8-10].
 At the lowest order, it is straightforward to connect the Wilson coefficients to the anomalous couplings.

-On $e^+e^-$ colliders the TGCs can be directly probed in the WW pair, single-W (Wev) and single-photon $(\nu\nu\gamma)$ processes.
-On hadronic colliders, the di-boson final states WW, WZ and W $\gamma$ can be used to study the charged gauge couplings.
-In the language of EFT, the Higgs-gauge couplings and oblique corrections are related to the TGCs, for instance, the universal gauge fermion coupling deviations can be re-shifted into S - T and the triple gauge boson couplings [10], thus the Higgs data and EW precision measurements can be used to constrain indirectly the gauge couplings [11].
-In addition, the WW $\gamma$ coupling can induce rare processes at loop level such as $b \to s\gamma$ , thus the observables from meson decays also contribute to constrain the aTGCs [12].
+At e^+e^- colliders the TGCs can be directly probed in the WW pair, single-W (Wev) and single-photon ($\nu\nu\gamma$) processes.
+At hadron colliders, the di-boson final states WW, WZ and W γ can be used to study the charged gauge couplings.
+In the language of EFT, the Higgs-gauge couplings and oblique corrections are related to the TGCs, for instance, the universal gauge fermion coupling deviations can be re-shifted into S-T and the triple gauge boson couplings [11], thus the Higgs data and EW precision measurements can be used to constrain indirectly the gauge couplings [12].
+In addition, the WW γ coupling can induce rare processes at loop level such as $b \to s\gamma$, thus the observables from meson decays also contribute to constrain the aTGCs [13].

-Direct measurements of the charged TGCs has been implemented on LEP, Tevatron and LHC [13-26], and the current most stringent bounds are mainly from the W pair measurements at LEP II [13], with the aTGCs at the order of magnitude of few times $10^{-2}$ [27, 28].
-It is expected that the sensitivities would be improved one to two orders of magnitudes better at the International Linear Collider [29], due to the larger luminosity, higher energy and polarized beams.
-Very recently a proposal for an alternative future $e^+e^$ collider has been mad in China, the Circular Electron-Positron Collider (CEPC) [30].
-Part of this work is devoted to estimating the constraints of aTGCs at CEPC in the W pair channel.
+Direct measurements of the charged TGCs has been implemented on LEP, Tevatron and LHC [14-27], and the current most stringent bounds are mainly from the W pair measurements at LEP II [14], with the aTGCs at the order of magnitude of few times 10^{-2} [28, 29].
+It is expected that the sensitivities would be improved by one to two orders of magnitudes at the International Linear Collider [30], due to the larger luminosity, higher energy and polarized beams.
+Very recently a proposal for an alternative future e^+e^- collider has been mad in China, the Circular Electron-Positron Collider (CEPC) [31].
+Part of this work is devoted to estimations of the constraints on aTGCs at CEPC in the W pair channel.